-Andrew Austin Triggs was originally signed by Royals scout Rich Amaral…graduated from Nashville's Montgomery Bell High School in 2007…earned a degree in political science at the University of Southern California in 2011…spent the 2011-12 academic year in the university's MBA program…at USC, he earned conference All-Academic honors each season from 2009-12 and was named the 2012 Pac-12 Baseball Spring Scholar-Athlete of the Year…posted a 3.96 ERA as a redshirt freshman in 2009, earning Pac-10 honorable mention status…was the team's No. 1 pitcher in the rotation in 2010.
+Graduated from Nashville's Montgomery Bell High School in 2007...
+Earned a degree in political science at the University of Southern California in 2011...
+Spent the 2011-12 academic year in USC's MBA program...
+Earned conference All-Academic honors each season while at USC from 2009-12 and was named the 2012 Pac-12 Baseball Spring Scholar-Athlete of the Year.

 Was on the A's Opening Day roster and went 5-6 with a 4.27 ERA in 12 starts before his season ended June 10 with a hip injury…had surgery to repair the labrum in his left hip July 13…was 5-2 with a 2.12 ERA and .209 opponents batting average over his first eight starts…then went 0-4 with a 9.64 ERA and .381 opponents average over his final four starts…allowed a .266 opponents batting average, which included .215 (23-for-107) against left-handed hitters compared to .302 (45-for-149) against right-handers…despite missing 3½ months of the season, he tied for seventh in the American League in unearned runs (11) and stolen bases allowed (15)…held the opposition to a .211 batting average with two outs but surrendered six of his nine home runs in that situation…allowed a .188 average against the opponents clean-up hitter and has a .175 (10-for-57) average in that situation in his career…opponents were 3-for-8 (.375) with a triple and two home runs with the bases loaded…the two grand slams tied for the most in the majors… compiled a 2-2 record and a 3.14 ERA in five starts on the road compared to 3-4 with a 5.15 ERA in seven starts at home…went 4-1 with a 2.04 ERA in six starts against AL West competition, 1-5 with a 6.90 ERA in six starts against everyone else…was 1-3 with an 8.24 ERA in four starts on four days rest, 4-3 with a 2.56 ERA in eight starts on five days rest or more…allowed one earned run or fewer in seven of his 12 starts…walked one batter or fewer six times and has now issued one free pass or fewer in 12 of his 18 career starts…eight of his 19 walks came in the first inning.